Inference for the proportional odds cumulative logit model with monotonicity constraints for ordinal predictors and ordinal response: The unconstrained POCLM

 \section{The unconstrained POCLM}

 Consider a regression with an ordinal response $z_i,\ i=1,\ldots,n,$ $n$ being the number of independent observations, with $k$ categories.
-There are $t$ ordinal predictors (OPs; $x_{i,s,h_s}$ refers to a dummy variable for ordinal predictor $s=1,\ldots,t$ and category $h_s=1,\ldots,p_s$) and $v$ non-ordinal quantitative predictors $x_{n,u},\ u=1,\ldots,v$.
+There are $t$ ordinal predictors (OPs; $x_{i,s,h_s}$ refers to a dummy variable for ordinal predictor $s=1,\ldots,t$ and category $h_s=1,\ldots,p_s$) and $v$ non-ordinal predictors $x_{n,u},\ u=1,\ldots,v$, which can be quantitative variables and/or dummy variables representing categories of a nominal predictor.
 According to the POCLM (\cite{mccullagh1980regression}),

 with and where the first category for each predictor is the baseline category, i.e., $\beta_{s,1}=0$.
+In addition,

 The dimensionality of the parameter space is $p=(k-1)+\sum_{s=1}^t (p_s-1)+v$, defining the $p$-dimensional parameter vector as